Life in the UK Test

 Study note

-As the middle classes in the industrial towns grew in influence, they demanded more political power.
-The Reform Act of 1832 greatly increased the number of people who could vote and abolished the old pocket and rotten boroughs, giving more parliamentary seats to the towns and cities.
-However, voting was still based on owning property, so working-class men could not vote.
+The 1832 Reform Act greatly increased the number of people allowed to vote and swept away the old pocket and rotten boroughs, those unfair seats from before.
+It also gave more parliamentary seats to the growing towns and cities.
+However, the right to vote was still tied to owning property, so most working-class men still could not vote, and no women could.
+Remember 1832 for abolishing the pocket and rotten boroughs while keeping a property qualification.

 Memory tip: 1832 Reform Act: scraps pocket and rotten boroughs, more seats for towns, more (male) voters.